curtdragon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Foreach modifies the existing array while map returns a brand new array

 2. What is the difference between a function and a method?

+    They are the same except a method is associated with an object

 3. What is closure?

+    nction to find that variable declaration.
+In essence it makes a global variable private

 4. Describe the four rules of the 'this' keyword.

+    1. Window\Global binding: This is the console object
+    2. Implicit binding: Call the function using a . in front.
+Whatever is in front of the . is this
+    3. New Binding: Create a new object using a constructor
+    4. Explicit binding: it's defined when call or apply is used.

 5. Why do we need super() in an extended class?

+    Super allows you to call and access all functions of it's parent

 ## Project Set up